-The announcement of the legal merger between NIBC Bank Deutschland A.G. and NIBC Bank N.V. gave the institutional and corporate clients the one-off opportunity to early redeem their deposits before the original contractual date of maturity.
-Mainly as a consequence of this one-off opportunity the amounts of institutional/corporate deposits declined by EUR 1.131 million to EUR 510 million at 31 December 2020 (31 December 2019: EUR 1.641 million).
-The change in institutional/corporate deposits with a legal maturity.
+The announcement of the legal merger between NIBC Bank Deutschland A.G. and NIBC Bank N.V.gave the institutional and corporate clients the one-off opportunity to early redeem their deposits before the original contractual date of maturity.
+Mainly as a consequence of this one-off opportunity the amounts of institutional/corporate deposits declined by EUR 1.123 million to EUR 473 million at 31 December 2020 (31 December 2019: EUR 1.596 million).
+The change in institutional/corporate deposits mainly shows in the term deposits with a legal maturity.